MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/enable-cloud-protection-windows-defender-antivirus.md

 There are specific network-connectivity requirements to ensure your endpoints can connect to the cloud-delivered protection service.
 See [Configure and validate network connections](configure-network-connections-windows-defender-antivirus.md) for more details.

->[!NOTE]
+> [!NOTE]
->In Windows 10, there is no difference between the **Basic** and **Advanced** options described in this topic.
+> In Windows 10, there is no difference between the **Basic** and **Advanced** reporting options described in this topic.
 This is a legacy distinction and choosing either setting will result in the same level of cloud-delivered protection.
 There is no difference in the type or amount of information that is shared.
 See the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=521839) for more information on what we collect.

 ## Use Intune to enable cloud-delivered protection